sttachoires/pgm/README.md

-PGM Set of scripts to help manage  PostgreSQL
+PGBrewer Set of scripts to help manage  PostgreSQL
 ==============================================

 FEATURES
 --------

-pgm is a set of bash scripts that helps manage multiple version of PostgreSQL with multiple instances, all on the same server.
+pgbrewer is a set of bash scripts that helps manage multiple version of PostgreSQL with multiple instances, all on the same server.

 All install with current user.